Your opponents study theory. You study them.

 What kind of poker does Poker Shark teach? +

 No-limit Texas Hold'em cash game strategy.
-You play 6-max tables against bot opponents modeled from live hand data.
+You play 6-max tables against realistic opponents modeled from live hand data.
 The focus is on post-flop decision-making and reading opponent tendencies.

 Is this a poker practice game or a training tool? +